Go, Speed Racer, Go! Test Your Loading Time with Google

 What’s brought it back, how has it changed, and how does this latest iteration help improve your business?

 1. The Original Need

-In 2016, business owners needed to know how quickly their websites would load on mobile devices.
+To illustrate in 2016, business owners needed to know how quickly their websites would load on mobile devices.
 With the rise of smartphones, more people were accessing the internet from the computers in their pockets.
-Wi-Fi was as variable as the wind, and websites could lose out on views if their content didn’t load in under three seconds.
+Wi-Fi was as variable as the wind, furthermore, websites could lose out on views if their content didn’t load in under three seconds.

 To solve this, Google introduced the original iteration of Test My Site.
 This iteration was advertised as a website testing tool that required little to no technical know-how.